Last updated 16-Sep-2022

 Features such as Bluetooth connectivity to your phone, Radio (not internet radio) and MP3 music are also available as these are not related to connectivity.
 You also have remote app connectivity to the car.
 Other than the navigation visualisations, the main functionality that is lost relates to media services such as streaming and Caraoke.

-If you opt for premium connectivity you will get Satellite imagery on the map, live traffic visualisation, and media services such as Spotify or Deezer depending on region and streaming radio via services like TuneIn.
+If you opt for premium connectivity you will get Satellite imagery on the map, live traffic visualisation.
+Media services such as Spotify or Deezer depending on region and streaming radio via services like TuneIn are also available.

 For cars that have the necessary hardware (ie M3 and MS and MX with MCU2), services like Caraoke are available.